osjaxacobeo/osjaxacobeo.github.io/_posts/2016-03-22-welcome-to-jekyll.md

 ---
 layout: default
-title:  "Welcome to Jekyll!"
+title:  "Yekyll!"
 date:   2016-07-16 12:00:00 -0400
-categories: jekyll update
+categories: blog
+permalink: /bloblo/my-original-url/
+excerpt: asdfa;lkjasd f;lkj sadf
+image: /images/pic16.png
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.